-Some events which the Swift BAT detects cannot be rapidly observed by the XRT due to pointing considerations or technical difficulties.
+Some events that the Swift BAT detects cannot be rapidly observed by the XRT owing to pointing considerations or technical difficulties.
 In such cases, the lack of a prompt X-ray position reduces some of Swift's advantages relative to previous satellites.
-Optical afterglow follow-up is more difficult because observers must identify an (often-faint) new source within the full 3' radius initial BAT error circle, potentially causing afterglow identifications to be delayed or missed entirely and resulting in lower redshift completeness (a trend which can be seen in Figure 1n).
-Furthermore, because latertime X-ray observations do not guarantee a detection. host-galaxy follow-up and redshift identification may be strictly impossible in some cases if early observations are not carried out.
-For both these reasons, we require a prompt XRT response (< 600 sec).
+Optical afterglow follow-up is more difficult because observers must identify an (often faint) new source within the full 3' radius initial BAT error circle, potentially causing afterglow identifications to be delayed or missed